 Attributed Quote or Idea:

-As you read above, patchwriting falls on the wrong side of academic integrity.
-A proper paraphrase with a citation is an excellent way to promote a point in your paper, while also demonstrating that you fully understand the author’s idea and have completed your research responsibly.
+To include the ideas of others in your papers, you need only to attribute them to the original author to ensure you safely stay on the side of academic integrity.
+A proper paraphrase or direct quote with a citation is an excellent way to promote a point in your paper, while also demonstrating that you fully understand the author’s idea and have completed your research responsibly.

-Now that we’ve learned what is and isn’t plagiarism let’s look at how to avoid it entirely.
+Now that we’ve learned what is and isn’t plagiarism, let’s look at how to avoid it entirely.

 How to Avoid Plagiarism